Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 All of aider's editing formats require the LLM to return source code edits in a specific text format, so that aider can process the edits and apply them to the local source files.

-Normally, aider asks the model to solve a coding problem by returning a well formatted series of file edits.
+Normally aider asks the model to solve a coding problem in one prompt, asking the LLM to explain the solution and return a well formatted series of file edits.
-Aider encourages "chain of thought" by asking the model to explain the solution before diving into code edits.
-But this all happens in a single prompt/response round trip to the LLM, and the model has to split its attention between solving the coding problem and confirming to the edit format.
+Because this all happens in a single prompt/response round trip to the LLM, the model has to split its attention between solving the coding problem and conforming to the edit format.

-The Architect/Editor approach splits this into two round trips, possibly using two different LLMs:
+The Architect/Editor approach splits this into two inference steps, possibly using two different LLMs:

-- Ask how to solve the coding problem (Architect).
+1. Ask how to solve the coding problem (Architect).
-- Turn the proposed solution into a series of well formed code edits (Editor).
+2. Turn the proposed solution into a series of well formed code edits (Editor).

 The Architect/Editor approach allows the Architect to focus on solving the coding problem and describe the solution however comes naturally to it.